 Rooms at King's

 All have a bed, a desk, a chest of drawers, a wardrobe, bookshelves and a reading lamp.
 They usually also have an easy chair and a coffee table.
 Internet access is available in all rooms via a wired (ethernet) connection and some have access to the King's Wi-fi network.
 Here are descriptions of some of the accommodation buildings that may be available:

 Tennis Court Road - first years

 This hostel is located about 12 minutes walk from King's.
 One of the main attractions of the rooms here is their close proximity to many of the University departments, particularly Engineering and Chemistry.
 There is a large kitchen/common room on the ground floor, and smaller kitchens on the upper floors.
 There are shared bathroom facilities, and each room has its own washbasin.
 There are also laundry facilities onsite.
 The majority of rooms in this building are at the smaller / cheaper end of the rent scale.

 Grasshopper is just off Grange Road, about 10 minutes' walk from the College, so it is close to the University Library and the Sidgwick Site.
 Grasshopper has 28 rooms and a large garden.
-Each room has its own washbasin and fridge, with shared kitchen and bathroom facilities.
+Each room has its own washbasin, with shared kitchen and bathroom facilities.
 There is a laundry and a large common room.
 Rooms are available in a variety of sizes and the rents vary accordingly.

 This hostel is located in the Springfield Road area of the city, just over a mile from the college in a peaceful residential area close to shops.
 Whichcote House was built in the 1960s and has 25 rooms, organised into 8 flats, although they are let as individual rooms (it is not possible rent a complete flat.)
 Each flat has its own bathroom and kitchen.
 There are laundry facilities and a common room downstairs, and a large communal garden at the back.
 Rooms are available in a variety of sizes and the rents vary accordingly.